 Train Your Agents

-When a customer calls for help the last thing they should think is how obvious it sounds that your agent is reading a script.
+When a customer calls for help the last thing they should think about is how obvious it sounds that your agent is reading a script.
 It comes across as impersonal.
-Your agents should properly follow a standard set of guidelines on a call so they don’t sound like a robot.
+Agents follow a standard set of guidelines on a call, so they don’t sound like a robot.
 Every customer is different.
 Train your agents to interpret your customer’s mood and adapt accordingly to increase the chance of the customer coming back.

 It’s no coincidence that this one has to start us off.
 After all, your contact center agent is representing your company and your brand.
 Poor customer service, on the part of your agent, will send customers right to your competitors.
 A recent study showed that 65% of customers would take their business elsewhere because of poor customer service.
 Train your agents to keep The Golden Rule in mind when they are on a call.